 About the Library at Rushden Academy

-The Library at Rushden Academy promotes books and reading across the school, along with offering a place to go at break and lunch-time and organising extra-curricular activities.
+The Library at Rushden Academy promotes books and reading across the school, along with offering a place to go at break and lunch-time or taking part in extra-curricular activities.

 Reading and Activities